featurist/pogoscript/syntax.md

     y = compute some value from @z and return it

 No brackets.
 Relax.

+Well, you can use brackets if you want nested function calls:

+    md5 hash (read all text from file "sample.txt")

+## Optional Arguments

+Optional arguments can be passed to functions to override defaults.
+Optional arguments follow the same rules as function calls, except they appear after commas:

+    connect to mysql database, at "1.2.3.4", on port 3307

+## Closures

 Closures are passed to functions by declaring the closure parameters inline with the function call, like this: